 Since the June 2018 initiative to ban vacation rentals was defeated, We Love Palm Springs continues to integrate the vacation rental community into the fabric of our tourism by participating in monthly meetings of various associations that represent tourism across the city.

-Vacation home rentals generate nearly $15 million (transient occupancy tax) and at least $2.5M (sales tax) per year in tax revenue to the City of Palm Springs.
-Tourism is the #1 source of revenue for the overall Palm Springs economy, contributing $199 million to our downtown shops, retail centers and tourist attractions, not to mention 1,000+ local jobs.
+Vacation home rentals generate more than $15 million in Transient Occupancy Tax (TOT paid by the guest) and at least $2.5M (sales tax) per year in tax revenue to the City of Palm Springs.
+Tourism is the #1 source of revenue for the overall Palm Springs economy, contributing over $200 million to our downtown shops, retail centers and tourist attractions, not to mention 1,000+ local jobs.

 Additionally, vacation rentals improve property values!
 Palm Springs is the only Coachella Valley city to experience a full post-recession recovery in home prices.